 Name of Project - C Electrification Lerato Park Objective of Project To ensure the adequate provision, upgrading and maintenance of electricity services infrastructure Delays Delays were encountered during implementation of the project.
-Appointment was late.
+Appointment walate.
 Future Challenges Possible funding challenges to continue with the programme Anticipated citizen benefits Access to electricity

-Name of Project - D Lerato Park Sewer Objective of Project To ensure the adequate provision, upgrading and maintenance of link bulk services infrastructure for the greater development of Lerato Park Delays Challenges experienced with slow progress by the appointed Contractor Future Challenges The Mechanical and Electrical part of the works is behind schedule due to non-responsive tenders received Anticipated citizen benefits Access to the sewer infrastructure network
+Name of Project - D Lerato Park Sewer Objective of Project To ensure the adequate provision, upgrading and maintenance of link bul infrastructure for the greater development of Lerato Park Delays Challenges experienced with slow progress by the appointed Contractor Future Challenges The Mechanical and Electrical part of the works is behind schedule do responsive tenders received Anticipated citizen benefits Access to the sewer infrastructure network